-You'll encounter these common terms when working with projects in the ArcGIS Pro application.
+You'll encounter these terms when working with projects in ArcGIS Pro.

-Projects can be created and opened by the ArcGIS Pro application.
+Projects can be created and opened in ArcGIS Pro.
 They can be saved on the file system.
-There is a well-known location where ArcGIS Pro stores and looks for projects by default: the Documents\ArcGIS\Projects folder in your user profile.
+The well-known location where ArcGIS Pro stores and looks for projects by default is the Documents\ArcGIS\Projects folder in your user profile.

 Project favorites is a list of folder, database, or server connections that you often use.
 This list is available from anywhere on your local network if your network supports roaming user profiles.
-Quickly add favorite items to your current project; after adding a favorite to the project, you can browse, search, and use its content.
+Add a favorite item to your current project and browse, search, and use its content.
 Project favorites are managed in the Catalog pane and the catalog view.

-Project packages make it easy to share and archive projects.
+Project packages allow you to share and archive projects.
 They can be shared across an organization through its portal to support communication and collaboration.
-People can view project items and the data they reference.
-Team members can use the same project package to update the data referenced by its maps and scenes, and print documents for delivery.
+Users can view project items and the data they reference.
+Team members can use the same project package to update the data referenced by its maps and scenes and print documents for delivery.

 - Maps, scenes, and layouts